dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 the Nords developed Ragnarok, one of many apocalypse myths of world culture.

-The Nords along with the rest of Europe compromised and agreed to surpress their pagan history for a united, geopolitically defensible Europe.
+The Nords, along with the rest of Europe, compromised and agreed to surpress their pagan history for a united, geopolitically defensible Europe.
 But what Ragnarok represents is a literal return of the pagan gods at the antipated culmination of human history thus far: overpopulation.
-Here, the Nords may have intentionally created this myth as an amalgamtion of other myths in an attempt to conserve what is essentially a ZIP file of their culture. *The Nords intended their mythos to be unpacked and their Gods again reified at a critical time in history.*
+Here, the Nords may have intentionally created this myth as an amalgamtion of other myths in an attempt to conserve what is essentially a ZIP file of their culture. *The Nords intended their mythos to be unpacked and their Gods reified once more at a critical time in history.*

 <a name="information-compression-in-mythos" />